Conscious (Guy Sebastian album)

-Conscious was the eighth studio album from Australian singer-songwriter Guy Sebastian.
+Conscious is the eighth studio album from Australian singer-songwriter Guy Sebastian.
 It was released on 3 November 2017.
 It debuted at number four on the ARIA Chart.
 With his compilation album Twenty Ten included, it was Sebastian's ninth consecutive top ten album in Australia.

 Reception

 Hayden Benfield from Renowned for Sound praised "the funky guitars and R&B beats" of "High on Me" before saying "With Conscious, Sebastian has sought to move away from his tendency to do take after take in search of the perfect vocal delivery, instead seeking to make it feel “a bit more real”" adding "For an artist who has grown so steadily through his career, Conscious neither represents stagnation or a backward step for Sebastian, but nor does it represent progress.

 David from auspOp was complimentary saying it's "one of his best efforts in a long time, the album is a showcase of quality Australian music" praising "Set in Stone", "Vesuvius", "Chasing Lights" and "Sober" adding "Where Guy continues to shine though is on the big mid-tempo numbers."

 Leigh Sanders from Star and Express said "[Sebastian's] vocals ... are switching constantly.
 From deep and booming verses to some pretty high-octave choruses Guy shows that he's not afraid to attack a song from different angles." adding "It's solid if not spectacular."